 Who are marriage therapists?

-Majority of clients are satisfied with their marriage therapy experience.
-Not only have they reported to achieve a more meaningful relationship with their husband or wife after therapy but they also experienced positive improvement in their mental health condition which led to better physical condition and social relationships.
+The majority of clients are satisfied with their marriage therapy experience.
+Not only have they reported to achieve a more meaningful relationship with their husband or wife after therapy, but they also experienced an improvement in their mental health condition, which led to the better physical condition and social relationships.